NashWellington/NNES/tests.md

 # Bugs

 ## CPU
+* $4020 to $40FF should exhibit open bus behavior that is unemulated

 ## PPU
 * Pac-Man's top left background tile is set to 0 when it shouldn't be

 ## APU
 * Volume too quiet/too loud/not correctly implemented.
 Try using unsigned 16-bit ints
+* In Pac-Man, at some point, tones change from being not constant (i.e. playing notes normally) to constantly playing.
+This stops every time a big pellet gets eaten (and the sfx change).
+This probably has something to do with timers being messed up.
+Maybe tones are played constantly once a timer's value hits 0?

 ## Mapper